LGBTQ logo with rainbow symbol, vector symbol of LGBT Pride community

 Types of Heroin Addiction Treatment

 There are many different types of heroin addiction treatments available.
 Some are more effective than others.
-At Better Choice Center, we believe the most effective treatment for heroin addiction involves a combination of residential drug addiction treatment and medication assisted treatment followed up with varying degrees of outpatient treatment methods depending on your circumstances.
+At LV Treatment Center, we believe the most effective treatment for heroin addiction involves a combination of residential drug addiction treatment and medication assisted treatment followed up with varying degrees of outpatient treatment methods depending on your circumstances.

 Of course, we understand that not everyone has the means, the time, or the availability to enter into full residential treatment programs.
 That is why we work with each individual patient to address their needs and see if we can be of assistance on an outpatient basis for people living in Los Angeles or if we feel you need the benefits a residential program has to offer instead.